SaraMWillis/example-docs/docs/registration_and_access/system_access/index.md

 <img src="images/cluster_diagram.png" alt="cluster-diagram" width="80%"/>

 Logging into the HPC supercomputers starts with your UArizona NetID and password with two-factor authentication enabled.
-Logging in will first connect you to something called the **bastion host**, a computer that provides a gateway to our three clusters: Ocelote, ElGato, and Puma.
-This is the only function the bastion host serves.
-It is not for storing files, running programs, or accessing software.

-This page is intended to provide you with instructions on getting terminal access to the system from your specific OS, how to log into the system from our web interface (Open OnDemand), how to set up X11 (image) forwarding, and how to configure your account to allow for a password-less login (see: [SSH Keys](#ssh-keys) ).
+This page is intended to provide you with instructions on getting terminal access to the system from your specific OS, how to log into the system from our web interface (Open OnDemand), how to set up X11 (image) forwarding, and how to configure your account to allow for a password-less login with SSH keys.

-If you experience any problems, refer to our FAQ page which provides some solutions to common problems.
+If you experience any problems, refer to our [FAQ page](support_and_training/faqs/account_access/) which provides some solutions to common problems.

 ## Web Access